Great to have you with us, my friends, on Friday, live from the Southern Command in sunny South Florida.

 We'll come back.

-I know the stick to the issues crowds going nuts out there about now, but this is open line Friday, and that's what that's for.
+I know the stick-to-the-issues crowds going nuts out there about now, but this is Open Line Friday, and that's what that's for.

-So sit tight, we'll be back and roll on right after this.
+We'll be back and roll on right after this.

-Open line Friday, Rush Limbaugh having more fun than a human being should be allowed to hear uh have.
+Open Line Friday, Rush Limbaugh having more fun than a human being should be allowed to have.

 Michael Birmingham, Alabama.